midsandhighs/cli_tools/README.md

 The repo for tools to make my life easier in multiple environments.
 ###.vimrc
 My vim customization file, including Vundles.
+Verifed working on
+* Debian Wheezy, Jessie
-Verifed working on Debian Wheezy, OS X 10.9, 10.10, and 10,11, FreeBSD 10.1 Release
+* OS X 10.9, 10.10, and 10,11
+* FreeBSD 10.1, 10.2

 ####Vundles
 * vim-plist: for plist files
 * vim-ragtag: for web files
 * vim-markdown: for markdown files
-* vim-fugitive: Git status in vim (this is less
+* vim-fugitive: Git status in vim (this is less important)

 ###.bash_profile:
 Currently, this only has my preferred way to ls, and the path for munki commands. some ideas: